Collisional and radiative energy loss in small systems: Results

 \section{Results}

-In this section, we present nuclear modification factor results from our model for final-state pions, $D$ mesons, and $B$ mesons produced in \coll{p}{Pb} and \coll{Pb}{Pb} collisions at the LHC, as well as for final-state pions produced in \collFour{p}{d}{He3}{Au} collisions, and pions and $D$ mesons produced in \coll{Au}{Au} collisions at RHIC.
-In this work, our objective is to \emph{qualitatively} understand the influence of small system size corrections to the elastic and radiative energy loss on the nuclear modification factor in different collision systems.
+In this section, we present nuclear modification factor results from our model for final-state pions, $D$ mesons, and $B$ mesons produced in \coll{p}{Pb} and \coll{Pb}{Pb} collisions at the LHC, as well as for final-state pions produced in \collFour{p}{d}{He3}{Au} collisions, and pions and $D$ mesons produced in \coll{Au}{Au} collisions at RHIC. \coleTwo{These hadron species and collision systems were chosen as a representative sample of those reported by experiments at RHIC and LHC.
+While small system suppression is of particular interest for our work, large systems serve as a crucial consistency check \cite{Faraday:2023mmx,Faraday:2023uay}.} In this work, our objective is to \emph{qualitatively} understand the influence of small system size corrections to the elastic and radiative energy loss on the nuclear modification factor in different collision systems.
 For this reason, we produce all theoretical curves with a constant coupling of $\alpha_s = 0.3$ and make no comparison with data; however, the choice of displayed collision systems \emph{is} motivated by available RHIC and LHC data.
 Future work in preparation \cite{Faraday:2024} will examine the extent to which both small and large system suppression data can be \emph{quantitatively and simultaneously} described by pQCD final state energy loss models, through a one-parameter fit to data of the strong coupling $\alpha_s$.

 There are six sets of results presented for each collision system, which are constructed by varying both the radiative and elastic energy loss kernels.
 The radiative energy loss kernel is varied between the DGLV radiative energy loss kernel (\textit{DGLV}) \cite{Djordjevic:2003zk} and the DGLV radiative energy loss kernel which receives a short pathlength correction (\textit{DGLV + SPL}) \cite{Kolbe:2015rvk, Kolbe:2015suq}.
 The elastic energy loss kernel is varied between the Braaten and Thoma elastic energy loss with a Gaussian distribution (\textit{Gaussian BT}), the HTL result from Wicks \cite{Wicks:2008zz} with a Poisson distribution (\textit{Poisson HTL}), and the HTL result from Wicks \cite{Wicks:2008zz} with a Gaussian distribution (\textit{Gaussian HTL}).
 We presented the model implementation details for each theoretical curve in \cref{sec:model}.